By Tim Falk

-OK, this one is a bit of a no-brainer, but it’s quite simply essential so we’ve included it here anyway.
-Both you and your pooch need plenty of fresh water when exercising, so make sure you make plenty of drink stops to help your dog stay hydrated.
+OK, this one is a bit of a no-brainer, but it’s simply essential so we’ve included it here anyway.
+Both you and your pooch need lots of fresh water when exercising, so make sure they stay hydrated.
+Pack plenty of water and take regular drink stops to help your dog stay at their best.

 Finally, keep a close eye on your dog throughout the hike to check how they’re going.
 Dogs can be quite adept at hiding the fact that they’re not feeling their best, so you’ll need to monitor them carefully.

 How long is too long for a dog to hike?
 How much exercise do dogs need?
 The answer varies from one dog to the next, so it's important that you recognize your dog's limits.
 Look for any signs your dog may be struggling with the pace or distance, such as dropping their pace, panting excessively, limping, or even lying down.
 If you think your dog needs a rest, stop and give them plenty of time to recover, only moving on again when you’re certain they’re ready.

 After all, backcountry hiking is meant to be a relaxing and invigorating adventure with your dog, not a race, so why not stop and smell the roses every once in a while?

 Before you go backcountry hiking with your dog, compare pet health insurance plans to keep your fur-child in the best “pawssible” shape for all your outdoor adventures!